mvoseismic/heliStackWide/README.md

 * Calls *heliStackWide.pl* for a loop of dates.
 * Edit script to make changes.

+## heliStackWideYear.pl

+* Calls *heliStackWide.pl* for a loop of years and creates a montage for each year.
+* Edit script to make changes.

 ## plotSeaStateWindRsamHeliStack.m

 * MATLAB script to generate plot